BrooksLabUCSC/eVIP/README.md

 ### eVIP Usage

 To run the eVIP pipeline, use run_eVIP.py.
 We recommend the input data (--infile) has the low expressed genes filtered out and is log2 transformed.
-This can be done by using the filterGeneExpression.py script
+This can be done by using the filterGeneExpression.py script.

 `run_eVIP.py [-h] [--infile INFILE] [-zscore_gct ZSCORE_GCT]
                    -out_directory OUT_DIRECTORY -sig_info SIG_INFO -c C -r R